 For the Cake Pop Cream Cheese Frosting:

-- Add the lime zest and mix well.
+- If using lime zest, you can mix it in now.
 This frosting will be mixed with a crumbled cake to form the cake pop balls.

 For the Cake Pop Icing: